 After being honorably discharged from the Marine Corps in 1945, Lee Simeone, like so many other young men, found work in America’s booming industrial sector.
 At the time, the United States was undergoing exponential economic growth as it operated under the Marshall Plan to rebuild Europe.
 Simeone found work making tools and dies, rising through the ranks of local plants in the Chicago area until, in 1959, he decided to found his own company.

 Thus, the Manor Tool & Manufacturing Company was born.
-Simeone made a $9,000 down payment on a facility in Schiller Park, IL, from which our company grew into the expansive metal stamping, finishing, and part assembly powerhouse it is today.
+Simeone made a $9,000 down payment on a facility in Schiller Park, IL, from which our company grew into the expansive metal stamping, fabricating, and part assembly powerhouse it is today.

 After leading the company for 36 years, Lee Simeone went into semiretirement in 1995.
-He promoted his son, Thomas Simeone, and son-in-law, Kenneth Galeno, to take on the mantles of president and vice president, respectively.
+He promoted his son, Thomas Simeone, and son-in-law, Ken Galeno, to take on the mantles of president and vice president, respectively.
 Under the leadership of Simeone and Galeno, Manor Tool has grown to a 32-press facility, offering a full range of services including:

 - Design and engineering

 - Metal stamping

 - Custom tooling and fabrication